-Santarém is a city in the state of Pará located at the confluence of the Tapajós and the Amazon River.
-It is named after the Portuguese city, and was once home to the indigenous Tapajós - after which the river is named - who controlled a large, agricultural chiefdom that flourished before the arrival of Europeans.
+Santarém, known as the 'Pearl of the Tapajós', is a city in the state of Pará located at the confluence of the Tapajós and the Amazon River.
+It is named after the Portuguese city and was once home to the indigenous Tapajós - after which the river is named - who controlled a large, agricultural chiefdom that flourished before the arrival of Europeans.

-The city of some 350,000 inhabitants is an important regional market center in Lower Amazonia, located midway between the larger cities of Belém and Manaus, with an economy based on agriculture (especially soy), cattle-farming and mining.
-Tourism is another important activity in the region, with daily flights to Manaus and Belem; and the comfort class cruise ship the Amazon Dream operates out of here.
+The city has some 350,000 inhabitants and is an important regional market center in Lower Amazonia, located midway between the larger cities of Belém and Manaus, with an economy based on agriculture (especially soy), cattle-farming and mining.
+Tourism is another important activity in the region, with daily flights to Manaus and Belem; and the superior class cruise ship, the Amazon Dream, operates from this port.

 Like Manaus, Santarem features a fascinating 'meeting of the waters' whereby the Amazon River's milky-colored water, carrying sediment from the Andes in the East, runs side by side with the water of the Tapajós River, which is warmer and deep-blue in color, without mixing.

 Half an hour's drive away is the village of Alter do Chão, located on the Tapajós River.
 The town is located at the entrance to a huge lagoon, Lago Verde, home to a myriad of animals explorable by canoe or stand-up paddleboard.
 It is best known for its nearby picturesque white-sand island, known as Ilha do Amor (the Island of Love), which is especially striking in low water season from August to December.